MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/registration.md

 keywords: partner access, permissions, register, registration, onboarding, partner feedback, build downloads, downloading specs, bugs, Microsoft Connect, SysDev Bug, Dev Center bugs
 ---

-# Register with Microsoft Collaborate
+# Registration

-The Microsoft Collaborate program requires registration.
-If you already have an account in Partner Center you can use it to enroll in Collaborate.
+Microsoft Collaborate program is offered through Partner Center and requires registration.
+If you already have an account in Partner Center it is best to use the same account to enroll in Collaborate.

-## The account signup process
+## How to register as a user

 1. Navigate to the [Partner Center Directory](https://partner.microsoft.com/en-us/dashboard/directory).
-2. If you're not already signed, sign in now using existing account or create a new Microsoft account.
+2. If you're not already signed, sign in now using existing account or create new **Microsoft Account**.

   > [!NOTE]
   > You can use **Azure AD** or **Microsoft Account** to sign in.
 You must have global administrator role to register with **Azure AD**.
 If you do not have the role, you can try to [find global administrator](troubleshooting#how-to-find-global-administrator-for-your-organization) for your organization or sign in using **Microsoft Account**.

-3. Scroll down to **Developer programs** section and click on [Get Started](https://partner.microsoft.com/dashboard/registration/microsoft-insider) link for **Microsoft Collaborate**.
+3. Scroll down to **Developer programs** section and click on [Get Started](https://partner.microsoft.com/en-us/dashboard/registration/collaborate) link for **Microsoft Collaborate**.

 ![Get Started](images/PartnerCenterDirectory.png)

   > ![TIP]
   >  If you get an error message **We could not validate your identity as a global administrator** you cannot continue registration.
-Global administrator of your organization must complete registration.
 You can try to [find global administrator](troubleshooting#how-to-find-global-administrator-for-your-organization) for your organization or sign out and then sign in again using **Microsoft Account**.

+4. The link will take you to the **Account info** page.

+  > ![TIP]
+  > If you signed in with the existing Partner Center account the page will contain information from that account.
+You can modify **Publisher display name** and **Contact info** if needed.

-4. Select the country/region in which you live, or where your business is located.
+5. Select the country/region in which you live, or where your business is located.
 You won't be able to change this later.
-5. Select your account type (individual or company).
+6. Select your account type (individual or company).
 You won't be able to change this later, so be sure to choose the right type of account.
-6. Enter the **publisher display name** that you wish to use (50 characters or fewer).
+7. Enter the **publisher display name** that you wish to use (50 characters or fewer).
 Select this carefully, as this name will be used when you interact with Collaborate (download content, submit feedback and etc.).
 For company accounts, be sure to use your organization's registered business name or trade name.
 Note that if you enter a name that someone else has already selected, or if it appears that someone else has the rights to use that name, we will not allow you to use that name.

   > [!NOTE]
   > Make sure you have the rights to use the name you enter here.
 If someone else has trademarked or copyrighted the name you picked, your account could be closed.
 If someone else is using a publisher display name for which you hold the trademark or other legal right, [contact Microsoft](http://go.microsoft.com/fwlink/p/?LinkId=233777).

-7. Enter the contact info you want to use for your account.
+8. Enter the contact info you want to use for your account.

   > [!NOTE]
   > We'll use this info to contact you about account-related matters.
 For example, you'll receive an email confirmation message after you complete your registration.

    If you are registering as a company, you'll also need to enter the name, email address, and phone number of the person who will approve your company's account.

-8. Review your account info and confirm that everything is correct.
+9. Review your account info and confirm that everything is correct.
 Then, read and accept the terms and conditions of the [Collaborate Agreement](https://go.microsoft.com/fwlink/?linkid=849107).
 Check the box to indicate you have read and accepted these terms.

-9. Click **Finish** to confirm your registration.
+10. Click **Finish** to confirm your registration.

-## Additional guidelines for company accounts
+## How to register as an organization

 When creating a company account, we suggest that you follow these guidelines, especially if more than one person needs to access the account.